 A 65 minute drive along the scenic coastal route brings you to the UNESCO World Heritage town of Lunenburg, Nova Scotia.

 Renowned for being the birthplace of the famous Bluenose and Bluenose II, the town of Lunenburg, Nova Scotia has a long, proud seafaring history that continues to be reflected in its picturesque waterfront and amazing museum.
 This quaint town has something for everyone.

 Lunenburg is a great town to explore on foot.
-Stroll past the colorful heritage properties (in case you’re wondering, Nova Scotia’s fishing towns often painted their homes bright colors so as to be easily seen from the water), visit the many gift and artisan shops scattered throughout the town or enjoy an ice cream along its boardwalk.
+Stroll past the colorful heritage properties (in case you’re wondering, Nova Scotia’s fishing towns often painted their homes bright colors to be easily seen from the water), visit the many gift and artisan shops scattered throughout the town or enjoy an ice cream along its boardwalk.
 If the steep hills seem intimidating, you can take a horse and carriage ride with a driver who will gladly point out all of Lunenburg’s famous sites.

 The town is also a haven for many artists who find inspiration in its surrounding beauty.
 Throughout the summer, the town hosts art festivals that showcase local artist's range of media and subjects.
 July includes the Lunenburg Street Festival and Art Walk and the Nova Scotia Folk Art Festival, while the Lunenburg Folk Harbour Festival takes place in August, featuring traditional and contemporary folk music from around the province and region.

 Distance: 56 KM Travel time: 50 minutes

-There’s no surprise that Fodor’s Travel Wire describes Mahone Bay as “a postcard perfect maritime town”.
-If you’ve ever mentioned Mahone Bay to anyone that has visited they’ll say, “Oh how I love Mahone Bay".
+There is no surprise that Fodor’s Travel Wire describes Mahone Bay as “a postcard perfect maritime town”.
+If you’ve ever mentioned Mahone Bay to anyone that has visited they will say, “Oh how I love Mahone Bay".
 We are sure you will feel the same after your visit.

-Steeped in nautical history and even a little piratical intrigue, the town’s habour is carved out of Nova Scotia’s craggy South Shore.
-Its protected waters and magnificent vistas make it a popular sailing, kayaking, cycling destination along with charming eateries & specialty stores Mahone Bay is one place not to miss!
+Steeped in nautical history and even a little piratical intrigue, the town’s harbour is carved out of Nova Scotia’s craggy South Shore.
+Its protected waters and magnificent vistas make it a popular sailing, kayaking, cycling destination along with charming eateries and specialty stores Mahone Bay is one place not to miss.